OrlaBr/read-me-sample/README.md

   <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>
 </dl>

-### Adding Line Breaks
+**Adding Line Breaks**

+ - Line Break Adding a backslash or 2 blank spaces at the end of the line to create a line break \\
+ - Line breaks = hit enter, 3 hyphens and enter to create a line breakHorizontal line:
- - Horizontal line: Add hyphens and space - - - -
+ - Add hyphens and space - - - -
  - Asterisks ***
  - Underscores ___
- - Line breaks = hit enter, 3 hyphens and enter to create a line break

-### Adding Videos
+**Adding Videos**
  - Can't be added directly but you can add an image with a link to the video like this:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE